Nations reopen yet struggle to define ‘a new normal’

-ROME (AP) — As nations around the world loosen coronavirus restrictions, people are discovering that “the new normal” is anything but.
+NEW YORK (AP) — As countries around the world loosen their coronavirus restrictions, people are discovering that the return to normal is anything but — and it’s becoming clear the economic pain and social disruption could be long-lasting.

-Yet some realities have emerged: schools, offices, public transport, bars and restaurants are now on the front lines of post-lockdown life.
+Schools, offices, public transportation, bars and restaurants are now on the front lines of post-lockdown life — back in business, in many cases, but not business as usual.

-How each of those key sectors manages social distancing and tamps down on expected new outbreaks will determine the shape of daily life for millions as researchers race to develop a vaccine that is still likely months, if not years, away from being available to all.
+How each of those key sectors manages social distancing and helps prevent new outbreaks will determine the shape of daily life for millions as researchers race to develop a vaccine that is still probably months, if not years, away from being available to all.

 What a return to normal looks like varies widely.
-For hungry migrant workers in India, it was finally being able to catch trains back to their home villages to farm while city jobs dried up.
-For hundreds of cruise ship workers stranded at sea for months, it was finally reaching shore Wednesday in Croatia.
-For wealthy shoppers, it was returning to the newly reopened boutiques of America’s iconic Rodeo Drive in Beverly Hills, California.
+In Spain, it’s a new government order to wear masks outside even as some businesses reopen.
+For people in Connecticut, restaurants are back in business, but for outdoor dining only.
+For wealthy shoppers, it’s returning to the newly reopened boutiques of Rodeo Drive in Beverly Hills, California.

-In Italy, where good food is an essential part of life itself, once-packed restaurants and cafes are facing a huge financial hit as they reopen with strict social distancing rules.
-The losses are forecast to pile up to 30 billion euros ($32 billion) this year.
+In Italy, where good food is an essential part of life, once-packed restaurants and cafes are facing a huge financial hit as they reopen with strict social distancing rules after a 10-week shutdown.
+Experts warn that as many as one-third of the country’s restaurants and bars could go out of business, up to 300,000 jobs in the sector could vanish, and losses could reach 30 billion euros ($32 billion) this year.

 “We have to turn upside down all the activity that we did before,” lamented chef Raffaele di Cristo, who now must wear a mask and latex gloves as he prepares food at the popular Corsi Trattoria in Rome.
 “Everything is changed.
 Slowly, slowly, we will try to understand and to adapt to this coronavirus.”

 Corsi reopened for business Monday with half its tables removed to ensure the mandated 1-meter (3-foot) spacing between tables.
-Hand sanitizing gel was placed at the entrance and a new ordering system was installed so customers can read the menu on their phones.
+Hand sanitizing gel was placed at the entrance, and a new ordering system was installed so customers could read the menu on their phones.

-Some shops in Italy have complained about a shortage of gloves keeping away customers.
-Veneto Gov. Luca Zaia said Wednesday he would change the rules on wearing gloves in clothing stores and shoe shops and substitute sanitizing gel instead.

-Slovakia reopened theaters, cinemas and shopping malls on Wednesday, all with new restrictions on visitor numbers, even though it has had only 28 deaths from COVID-19.

 “The restrictions are unfortunately unworkable” for many businesses, said Rober Willemsen of Royal Hospitality Netherlands, adding that more government support is needed to ensure the survival of many bars and restaurants.

-In South Korea, hundreds of thousands ofhigh school seniors had their temperatures checked and used hand sanitizers as they returned Wednesday, many for the first time since late last year after their new term was repeatedly pushed back.
-Students and teachers were required wear masks and some schools installed plastic partitions around desks.
+In South Korea, hundreds of thousands of high school seniors had their temperatures checked and used hand sanitizers as they returned Wednesday, many for the first time since late last year.
+Students and teachers were required wear masks, and some schools installed plastic partitions around desks.

 France is limiting spaces in its primary schools, giving priority to the children of essential workers and those in need.
 Some younger students even go on alternating days, while high schools remain closed.